enso-org/enso/docs/distribution/launcher.md

 version is correct, the binary file containing the Enso components distribution is downloaded.
 The Manifest also specifies which GraalVM version should be used with this version of Enso.
-If that version of GraalVM is not present on the system it is also installed.
+If that version of GraalVM is not present on the system it is also downloaded and installed.

 Releases [marked as broken](./release-policy.md#marking-a-release-as-broken) are ignored by the launcher unless it is specified by an exact version match.
 In